puneet4840/Azure-Virtual-Network/README.md

 Subnetting is the process of creating a subnet.

 e.g., Suppose there is a network in a company, it has multiple departments like Finance, Payroll, Sales and Development.
-If company assign a single complete network to all these departments, If any employee from from sales department access malicious website and hacker got that device access through that malicous website.
+If a company assign a single complete network to all these departments, If any employee from from sales department access malicious website and hacker got that device access through that malicous website.
 Now hacker can access all those device which are in the same network.
 This can be very dangerous situation for the company.

 To avoid this subnetting is being used.
 Company can create a subnet for each department in the company.